 Gamification is the use of game-thinking and game mechanics in non-game contexts in order to engage users and solve problems.
 Gamification is used in applications and processes to improve user engagement, ROI, data quality, timeliness, and learning.

-One example of gamification I specially like is Amazon's community badges.
+An example of gamification I specially like is Amazon’s community badges.
 The reason these badges are so successful is that they managed to build an incentive for readers to write about books and it ultimately built a community of reviewers: it fits like a glove.
 I am not the type of person that likes gamification too much, I am a serious person :-), but even Amazon managed to grab my attention at some point and I played the game for a while.
 Below is a screenshot with a few of the badges available, check this link for a full list:

 In summary, I truly believe that the reason the Analytics community is not growing like a weed is because professionals are not confident enough with numbers and charts.
 If you would like to help foster the Analytics world, here are three points I think we should do better in order to make the field grow healthily: